Bursitis Treatment with LLLT/PBMT

 Diagnosing bursitis involves:

-A Note About Superficial Visible Bursitis: For superficial bursitis that causes visible, localised swelling, such as in the knee or elbow (olecranon bursitis), LLLT/PBMT is not effective for treating significant fluid buildup.
-In these cases, draining the bursa may be necessary before further treatment.
-However, LLLT is very effective for deeper bursitis forms, often associated with tendon or ligament injury, osteoarthritis, degenerative conditions, or cartilage damage.
-By reducing inflammation and promoting tissue repair, LLLT helps manage pain and restore function, enabling rehabilitation and strength training.
+For superficial bursitis that causes visible, localised swelling, such as in the knee or elbow (olecranon bursitis), LLLT/PBMT is not suitable for treating significant fluid buildup.
+In these cases, draining the bursa or other medical management may be necessary before further treatment.
+However, LLLT/PBMT can be considered for deeper bursitis forms, often associated with tendon or ligament injury, osteoarthritis, degenerative conditions or cartilage damage.
+By helping modulate inflammation and pain, treatment may support rehabilitation and strengthening where appropriate.

 Bursitis – Treatment Overview

-Why Choose Low Level Laser Therapy (LLLT)?
+Why Consider Low Level Laser Therapy (LLLT)?

 Why ice, anti-inflammatories, cortisone, and PRP may not support long-term recovery.
 Read more here.